42sixsolutions/deckster/README.md

     2. For convenience, you are also given a handle to the main content area of the card.
 If you'd like to make changes/edits to the content, you should use this handle.
     3. If you'd like to run an ajax request, construct a mapping with the required information and return it from the method.

+14. Configuring the positioning of the Jump Scroll bar

+    The positioning of the Jump Scroll Bar can be configured in the options object passed in to the Deckster constructor function.
+For example:

+            $("#deck1").deckster({
+              "scroll-helper": {
+                  "x-position": "middle" # left | middle | right
+                  "y-position": "top" # bottom | middle | top
+              }
+            });